duosecurity/duo_log_sync/README.md

 ##### Work in progress

 - Adding more log endpoints
-- Encrypting skey within config file
+- Adding better skey security
+- Support for MSP accounts

 ---

 ##### Compatibility

 - Duologsync is compatible with python versions `3.6`, `3.7` and `3.8`.
-- Duologsync is officially supported only on UNIX systems.
+- Duologsync is officially supported on Linux, MacOS, and Windows systems.

 ---

 ##### Configuration

-- Check `template_config.py` for an example and extensive config explanation
+- Check `template_config.py` for an example and for extensive, in-depth config explanation

+---

+##### Upgrading Your Config File
+- From time to time new features and fields will be added to the config file.
+Updating of the config file will be mandatory if a config change is made.
+To make this easier on you, Duo has created a script called `upgrade_config.py` which will automatically update your old config for you.
+- To use the `upgrade_config.py` script, simply run the following command: `python3 upgrade_config.py <old_config> <new_config>` where `<old_config>` is the filepath or your old configuration file, and `<new_config>` is where you would like the new configuration file to be saved.
+- The `upgrade_config.py` script will not delete your old config file, it will be preserved.
+- This script is a new feature and has to extrapolate some information, some unexpected issues may occur.
+For most old configs the script will work just fine.
+You can check if the new config file works by running it with DLS.